Retiring Overseas – The Growing Trend

 When you simplify your life by cutting your expenses, you are able to continue working remotely with the added benefit of having more money to save.
 There is really no reason not to consider increasing your quality of life and income potential.

 Cost of Healthcare

 Although it seems to be a bit different for Canadians, who enjoy healthcare programs for free, once it comes down to specific medication, treatment, dental implant procedures, and operations, it turns out not all of it as free as it seems.
-So moving somewhere where budget private healthcare options are available has become a solution for Canadians too.
+So moving somewhere where affordable and private healthcare options are available has become a solution for Canadians too.